-Shaklee has partnered with the Harvard School of Public Health to bring you the best nutrition articles to help you lead a healthier life.
+Shaklee is pleased to bring you the best nutrition articles, with permission from the Harvard School of Public Health, to help you lead a healthier life.
 This week, we’re talking about the amazing health benefits of kale.
 This leafy green vegetable is loaded with nutrients and can be prepared many different ways.

 Although kale has early roots in Greek and Roman culture, it remained a relatively minor commercial crop in the U.S. until recent years.
 This leafy green reached celebrity status around 2012, appearing on menus of Michelin star restaurants and becoming the choice ingredient of millennial food bloggers (I mean #Kale, am I right?).